getchoo-archive/packwiz-serve/README.md

 ### permission denied errors

-for users of a system with SELinux, you maybe need to append `:z` to your volume mount options. for example: `-v /path/to/your/modpack:/data:z`
+for users of a system with SELinux, you maybe need to append `:z` to your volume mount options. <br> for example: `-v /path/to/your/modpack:/data:z`